prehistoricpancake/wallet-detective/README.md

 # Wallets Detective

 How many tokens have you?
 Don't know?
+No woories!
-Wallet Detective comes to the rescue 🐕
+Wallet Detective comes to the rescue 🦸‍♀️🐕